 Internship programs are offered to graduate students and undergraduate students who have a degree requirement for practical field experience.
 Internship programs provide unique opportunities for interns to gain practical experience on the process of conducting research in their academic field.
 The U.S. internship must fulfill the educational objectives for the intern’s degree program at his or her home institution.

-The Intern program is a structured work-based learning program that:
+The Student Intern program is a structured work-based learning program that:

-- Exposes the intern to American techniques, methodologies, and expertise and expands their knowledge and skills
+- Exposes the intern to American techniques, methodologies, and expertise and expands their knowledge and skills, and

 - Enhances the intern’s knowledge of American culture and society

 Commerce and Finance

 The student intern must meet the following requirements:

 - Verifiable English language skills

 - Primarily in the United States to engage in a student internship program rather than to engage in employment